#

 }

-The same RESTCONF CRUD operations that can be applied to UniConfig nodes are also relevant within UniStore nodes.
-The following request demonstrates merging of multiple fields using PATCH operation.
+The same RESTCONF CRUD operations that can be applied to UniConfig nodes are also relevant to UniStore nodes.
+The following request demonstrates how to merge multiple fields using the PATCH operation.

 curl --location --request PATCH 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration/settings' \